Paris couture climbs Mount Olympus, plumbs marine depths

-PARIS (AP) — Female empowerment, controversies about race, and designs that plunged to the depths of the seas then climbed Mount Olympus were just some of the themes to grace Paris Fashion Week on its drama-filled first day.
+PARIS (AP) — Female empowerment, controversies about race, and designs that plunged to the depths of the seas then climbed Mount Olympus were among themes to grace Paris Couture Week on its drama-filled first day.

 Here are some highlights of Monday’s spring-summer 2020 couture shows.

-DIOR: WOMEN RULE AND GLIMMER
+DIOR: WOMEN RULE (AND GLIMMER)

 Dior’s first ever female designer, Maria Grazia Chiuri, is onto something.